Putting faith into practice.

 Our purpose is what we strive for and work toward.
 This is how we hope to live, with God’s help, as followers of Jesus Christ.

-Grounded in the reconciling love of Jesus Christ, we are a community for all to strengthen their relationship with God and one another through worship, spiritual formation, service and social justice
+Grounded in the reconciling love of Jesus Christ, we strengthen relationships with God and one another through worship, spiritual formation, and service.

 The Book of Common Prayer states that “The mission of the Church is to restore all people to unity with God and each other in Christ.”
 At All Saints, we seek to live this out by being welcoming and inclusive to all people.
 Our church helps people strengthen their relationship with God and all creation by offering meaningful worship, formation and education to grow in their spiritual lives, and by providing opportunities to engage in direct action in working for peace and justice.